bcgov/nr-architecture-patterns-library/patterns/docs/Coding Patterns & Practices/Coding Patterns & Practices.md

 ### Pipeline

+Align your CI/CD pipeline with your hosting environment (GitHub Actions for Openshift Silver/Gold, GitHub Actions with ArgoCD for Openshift Emerald, GiHub Actions with Terraform for AWS)

 *   Understand your DevOps pipeline (eg. What happens when I create a PR, merge a PR, how an image gets built, how code get tested)
 *   Maintain your pipeline and align if possible to common practice (eg. [https://github.com/bcgov/quickstart-openshift](https://github.com/bcgov/quickstart-openshift))